Pernando Barrena: Career

 Following the death of two ETA prisoners, Igor Angulo Iturrate and Roberto Sainz del Olmo, Basque nationalists, who did not believe the official version of the deaths given by the Spanish government and instead believed they died because of tortures suffered after their arrests, organised a strike in March 2006.
 All demonstrations were banned by the Basque government.
 This resulted in clashes between protesters and the Ertzaintza police across the Southern Basque Country.
 Barrena and other leaders of Batasuna were arrested on the orders of judge Fernando Grande-Marlaska who held them responsible for attacks by the strikers.
 Barrena was released after paying a bail of €200,000, but the charges were ultimately dropped, as no links between the two could be proven.

 Barrena was a candidate at the 2007 regional election in Navarre for the Nafarroako Abertzale Sozialistak electoral alliance which was also annulled by the Supreme Court.
 On 4 February 2008 a conference was held at the Hotel Tres Reyes, Pamplona involving Batasuna, Basque Nationalist Party and Socialist Party of the Basque Country–Basque Country Left which was attended by Batasuna leaders Barrena, Patxi Urrutia and Unai Fano.
 Barrena and Urrutia were arrested on 4 February 2008 on the orders of judge Baltasar Garzón for "supporting the activity of an illegal political party".
 Barrena was released on 3 February 2010 after paying a bail of €50,000.

 Barrena was co-spokesperson for Sortu from 2012 to 2016.
 In April 2019 he was chosen by EH Bildu to be its leading candidate at the 2019 European Parliament election in Spain following the resignation of Josu Juaristi.
 He contested the election as an Orain Errepublikak electoral alliance candidate in Spain and was elected to the European Parliament.

-He left the European Parliament in September 2022 but was reelected in 2024.
+He left the European Parliament in September 2022 to enable a member of Galician Nationalist Block to take up the seat but was reelected in 2024, and with an increased share of the alliance's vote coming from the Basque Country he is expected to serve a full term.